cppalliance/safe-cpp/proposal/draft.md

 };
 ```

-The compiler drains the iterator by calling `next` until the optional it returns is `.none`.
-Each invocation of `slice_iterator:next` forms a borrow to the current element and advances the current pointer.
-Because we chose the const iterator, the template parameter is deduced as `T=const int`.
-Lifetime elision invents a lifetime parameter and attaches it to both the mutable self borrow and the shared borrow inside the optional.
-Again, the lifetime on the self parameter _outlives_ the lifetime on the result object.
-These lifetime constraints feed the [constraint equation](#systems-of-constraints) to enable inter-procedural live analysis.
+The compiler drains the iterator by calling `next` until the `std2::optional` it returns is `.none`.
+Each in-range invocation of `slice_iterator::next` forms a borrow to the current element and advances `p_` to the next element. `next`'s object parameter is written `self^`, an abbreviated form of `slice_iterator/a^ self`.
+The borrow returned in `optional<T^/a>` is outlived by the implied lifetime of the `self` parameter.
+This transitively means that the underlying `vector` must outlive the reference in the `optional` returned from `slice_iterator::next`.
+All these lifetime constraints feed the [constraint equation](#systems-of-constraints) to enable inter-procedural live analysis.

 It's the periodic call into `next` that keeps the original borrow on `vec` live.
-Even though the use of next is lexically before the push_back (it's at the top of the loop, rather than inside the loop), control flow analysis shows that it's also _downstream_ of the push_back.
+Even though the use of `next` is lexically before the `push_back` (it's at the top of the loop, rather than inside the loop), control flow analysis shows that it's also _downstream_ of the push_back.
 MIR analysis follows the backedge from the end of the body of the loop back to its start.
 That establishes the liveness of the shared borrow on `vec`.

 ```cpp
 template<class T+>